cldunn/work/workspace-demos/README.md

 2. Launch in browser: http:/localhost:3000

 # Build Demos Application in Production Mode and deploy in Tomcat
-Navigate to the workspace-demos directory and run: npm install && npm run build This will create workspace-demos/dist directory
+Navigate to the workspace-demos directory and run: <b>npm install && npm run build</b>
+This will create workspace-demos/dist directory
 Go to you tomcat deployment, in the webapps directory create a "demos" directory Copy all the contents from the workspace-demos/dist directory to the webapps/demos directory